mattyoung101/omicron2d/README.md

 ## Project status
 Incoming server message parser (now written using ANTLR) is almost complete, just adding support for the sense_body message.

-After this, I will start working on localisation and outgoing server messages, then formations.
+Currently mostly occupied by exams, but working on ICP localisation and debug display right now.

 ## About the agents
 If you want to know more about our agents, please check out some Markdown files in the docs folder (such as